vgmtrans/vgmtrans/src/value/formats/SculptSoftSnes/DriverNotes.md

 attacks.
 The sample's tuning is added before pitch conversion. $11b1 uses split 240-byte pitch tables, octave shifts, and a special negative-word path.
 The Bugs Bunny table starts at 8192 and approaches 16384, rather than starting at the DSP's unity rate of 4096.
-Pitch conversion uses the driver's table and integer shifts, then converts the final 14-bit DSP register to a playback ratio.
-Bank regions use unity key 72 at 32000 Hz; sample-prefix tuning is already included in the sequence's ratio and must not be applied twice.
+Entry `i` is `round(8192 × 2^(i/240))`, a rounded equal-tempered octave.
+Export uses that first entry to establish the pitch reference, then converts the sequence's twentieths of a semitone directly to musical pitch.
+It preserves sample tuning, pitch curves, and the driver's octave limits and wrapping, while omitting the table's integer rounding and discarded shift bits.
+Semitone changes therefore retain a constant tuning bend instead of introducing tiny per-note corrections.
+Bank regions use unity key 72 at 32000 Hz; sample-prefix tuning is already included in the sequence's pitch and must not be applied twice.

 The extended revision adds $05a0 (six octaves) before the table lookup and shifts over ten octaves instead of four.
 This preserves the ordinary pitch range while accommodating lower signed pitches.
-Raw DSP pitch patches bypass both the bias and the table conversion.
+Raw DSP pitch patches bypass both the bias and the table conversion; export retains their exact 14-bit register-to-playback-rate calculation.

 MIDI export rounds note numbers, so each attack uses an integral anchor key and retains the fractional part in its pitch bend.
-This preserves the DSP frequency, including sample tuning and subsequent fine-pitch commands, without losing up to half a semitone to note-number rounding.
+This preserves sample tuning and subsequent fine-pitch commands without losing up to half a semitone to note-number rounding.
+No minimum bend size or change threshold is applied: authored five-cent steps and smaller raw DSP-pitch changes remain intact.

 Echo presets contain EDL, EVOL L/R, feedback, and eight FIR coefficients, in the DSP register order $080a.
 The global master starts at 75/128.
 Each patch attack